hockeybuggy/recipes/baking/banana-bread.md

 1. Cream shortening and sugar

-2. Add egss and bananas and mix well
+2. Add eggs and bananas and mix well

-3. Stir in dry ingredients
+3. Stir in dry ingredients (flour, salt, baking soda)

-4. Mix soda and water, and to mixture
+4. Mix soda and water.
+Add to mixture

 5. Add vanilla and lemon juice